 Update on Birth Certificates

-The Civil Registrar will be conducting a mission to Kakuma and Kalobeyei from 14th to 25th of June 2021 to issue birth certificates for children born between 2018 and 2020.
-Persons of concern will be contacted and informed on which day to approach which field post (please refer to the schedule below).
-Documents required are birth notification (pink slip), clinic book and proof of registration (manifest).
+The Civil Registrar will be conducting a mission to Kakuma and Kalobeyei from 11th to 15th of October 2021 to issue birth certificates for children born between 2018 and 2020.
+Persons of concern can book appointments through KASI on their date of choice.

 Please note that this mission concerns only babies born between 2018 and 2020 only.
 Please bring the three documents (birth notification, clinic book, and proof of registration) with you.